 It’s true that a lot of people think they should be able to buy a property without advice.
 And it’s true that a lot do.
 They might think they know it all, or they think that what they don’t know won’t hurt them.
 But it can.

 Let’s put it another way.
 What do you do for a job?
 Have you put in years to study for a qualification?
 Have you developed your skills over years of hands-on experience?
 Have you been taught by the best in the business?
-Can a property professional like myself who lives and breathes property for a living do it as well as you?
+Can a property professional like us who lives and breathes property for a living do it as well as you?
 It’s important to recognise that you could be inadvertently making costly mistakes and are very much in danger of overpaying for a property.
 Awareness is the first step.
-Email me if you’d like to take the second step to book your confidential FREE Strategy Session with us today or contact me directly on +61(0)418 144 644.